Rocket-CDS/RocketPluginProjectTemplate/README.md

 Remove any provider config from the providerdata list in system.rules, for providers not being used.
 NOTE: The provider XML with the plugin name should not be removed.
 This identifies the pugin to the system, so it can be listed on the system plugin list.

+## DataObjectLimpet.cs
+The DataObjectLimpet.cs class should match the required data objects.
+Usually copying hte system DataObjectLimpet.cs Populate() method will be enough.